-Accredited Practicing Dietitians (APDs) are university-trained health professionals with the skills and qualifications to provide expert nutritional and dietary advice.
-APD is the only national credential recognised by the Australian Government, Medicare, Department of Veteran Affairs and most private health funds, as the quality standard for nutrition and dietetic services in Australia.
+Accredited practicing Dietitians (APDs) are university trained health professionals with the qualifications & skills to provide expert nutritional / dietary advice to both individuals and groups.
+APD is the only national credential recognised by the Australian Government, Medicare, Department of Veteran Affairs and most private health funds as the quality standard for nutrition and dietetic services in Australia.1

-Dietitians translate scientific nutrition information into practical advice to help you make the right decisions about what to eat to attain or maintain optimal health.
-They keep up-to-date with the latest science and guidelines to provide best practice and ensure their knowledge is evidence-based.
+Dietitians translate scientific nutrition information into practical advice to help you make the right decisions about what to eat to either attain or maintain optimal health, as well as treatment & prevention of both illness and disease.
+They keep up to date with the latest nutrition science and guidelines to provide best practice and ensure that their knowledge is evidence based.

 Who can we help?

-- Gastrointestinal disorders (e.g. irritable bowel syndrome, diverticular disease, inflammatory bowel disease, coeliac disease)
+• Gastrointestinal disorders including irritable bowel syndrome, diverticular disease, inflammatory bowel disease, coeliac disease.

-We can provide expert advice on the changing dietary needs throughout the different stages of life – from adolescence, pregnancy, during breastfeeding and senior years.
-We can also provide advice to optimise physical performance for athletes.
+We can provide expert advice on the changing dietary needs throughout the different stages of life for example; adolescence, pregnancy, during breast-feeding, the elderly and we are also able to provide advice to optimise physical performance for athletes.